diversen/shell-gpt-php/README.md

 ### Generating code:

+Command to generate code snippets.

     shgpt code "Can you make a simple HTML template?" > index.html more index.html

+## Ask any question

+    shgpt question "Extract directories from this list of files: $(ls -l)"
+    # -> bin, src, tests, vendor

 ### Set params

 Save some model parameters that will override default params.
 But not parameters that exists on the command line.

+E.g. if you set the temperature to 2.0 you will get kind of crazy results

     shgpt params -h

 ### Show token usage

+Last 24 hours, last 7 days, last 30 days and last 90 days.

     shgpt usage